Cet article en français.

 And then, over six months later, I had such fun digging in this beautiful black dirt, a couple of days before Christmas.
 It was like a gift to me from me!
 Apart from that harvest, I still have a nice amount of tubers left outside in the ground that I will be able to dig up next spring, in a period when harvests are close to non existing (the "hunger gap").

-As I kept two of these plants inside all through the winter of 2011-12,
+Eggplant "Slim Jim", a variety that gives small fruits.
+As I kept two of these plants inside all through the winter of 2011-12, they started producing almost as soon as I put them back outside. |

-A small portion of my
+A small portion of my potato harvest. |

 Beets gave me a yummy and beautiful harvest, right out of plastic containers !
 Sweet peppers and eggplants produced generously, on last year's plants that I had kept inside for the duration of the winter.